IBM/charts/repo/ibm-helm/ibm-connect-direct.md

 **To Restore:**

-Restoring the data in new deployment, it can be achieved by following steps
+Restoring the data in new deployment, it can be achieved by following steps:

 1. Create a Persistent Volume.